Medicare Health Outcomes Survey-Modified (HOS-M) Overview

 The HOS-M instrument is a shorter, modified version of the Medicare HOS and contains six ADL items as the core items used to calculate the frailty adjustment factor.
 The survey also includes 12 physical and mental health status questions from the VR-12.
 In addition, the HOS-M includes questions about the following: lifting or carrying objects as heavy as 10 pounds; walking a quarter mile; health or physical problems interfering with daily activities, receiving help with ADLs; physical and emotional health compared to one year ago; memory loss; urinary incontinence; and a question on whether the survey was self-completed or completed by a proxy.
 If the participant received assistance completing the survey, the respondent was asked information about the proxy respondent.
 Information about HOS-M survey requirements, procedures, and protocol may be found in the Healthcare Effectiveness Data and Information Set (HEDIS®), Volume 6: Specifications for the Medicare Health Outcomes Survey manuals.
 The most recent NCQA HEDIS®, Volume 6: Specifications for the Medicare Health Outcomes Survey manuals, are available at no cost from the NCQA Store at (https://store.ncqa.org/hedis-quality-measurement/hedis-specifications-for-the-medicare-health-outcomes-survey.html).
 The HOS and HOS-M survey instruments can be downloaded from NCQA’s website (www.ncqa.org/hedis/measures/hos).

-After each yearly administration of the Medicare HOS-M, a plan specific report is produced for each PACE Organization participating in the survey.
-The HOS-M report presents physical and mental component summary scores, ADL items, and selected health status measures, for the frail, elderly Medicare beneficiaries from each organization compared to the entire HOS-M sample.
-A sample PACE Report (PDF, 646 KB) is available for download.
+After each yearly administration of the Medicare HOS-M, a plan specific report is produced for each PACE organization participating in the survey.
+The HOS-M report presents physical (PCS) and mental (MCS) component summary scores, ADL items, and selected health status measures, for the frail, elderly people with Medicare from each organization compared to the entire HOS-M sample.
+A Sample PACE Report (PDF, 0.59 MB) is available for download.

-The corresponding beneficiary level data for a report are disseminated to all participating plans.
-In addition to the data files, each plan receives a data user's guide that describes the Medicare HOS-M file specifications and appropriate ways to use Medicare HOS-M data.
+The corresponding member level data for a report are disseminated to all participating plans.
+In addition to the data files, each plan receives a Data Users Guide (DUG) that describes the Medicare HOS-M file specifications and appropriate ways to use Medicare HOS-M data.

 Medicare HOS-M Survey Status Information